 - Kia Rio (89)

 - Kia Spectra (87)

 Legal Counsel for Car Accident Victims in Ontario

-If you are in need of legal counsel for a personal injury or wrongful death case in Ontario, call our team of attorneys at Preszler Law.
+If you are in need of legal counsel for a personal injury or wrongful death case in Ontario, call our team of lawyers at Preszler Injury Lawyers.
 We’ll be happy to provide you with a free consultation and determine how we may be of assistance to you.
 Contact us at 1-800-JUSTICE® today.